groonga/groonga/doc/source/reference/commands/logical_table_remove.rst

 You should use this parameter carefully.
 This is a danger parameter.

-See :ref:`logical-table-removes-broken-tables-as-much-as-possible` how
+See
+:ref:`logical-table-remove-removes-broken-tables-as-much-as-possible`
-to use this parameter.
+how to use this parameter.

 Return value
 ------------